OronzoD/STAR-MoorDyn-Coupling/README.md

 https://doi.org/10.1016/j.apenergy.2024.124202

+Please refer to Section 2.3 of the paper for details on the coupling.
+Here, I’ll outline the main aspects:

 BEFORE compiling the library, you need to compile MoorDyn.
 The make file looks for the Moordyn files located in "MoorDyn-master/compileSO" for Linux, "MoorDyn-master/compileDLL" for Windows.

 The Windows implementation isn’t currently working.
 I’ll try to fix it over the next couple of days—hopefully!